okinum/Discord-Rat/README.md

 2) Open Project in visual studio.
 3) Change the token, guild and cmd values in Globals.cs file.
 4) Build the project.

-or just use the builder.
+Or just use the builder.